What is Sports Pilates?

 What to bring

 It is usual practise to have a one to one session with an instructor before joining a pilates class this allows us to get to know each other and get you started with the basics.
-I offer an initial 1:1 session at my home in Winchester for half an hour for £40 and this includes your first class for free.
+I offer an initial 1:1 session at my home in Winchester for half an hour for £42 and this includes your first class.

 What to wear